cjratcliff/ml-compiled/docs/loss_functions.rst

 Disadvantages
 ---------------
 The squaring means this loss function weights large errors more than smaller ones, relative to the magnitude of the error.
 This can be particularly harmful in the case of outliers.
+One solution is to use the `Huber loss <http://ml-compiled.readthedocs.io/en/latest/loss_functions.html#huber-loss>`_.

 """"""""""""""""
 Triplet loss